 |Thinking Like a Lawyer: A new tradition to Legal Reasoning||Frederick Schauer|

 |Superprep Book for LSAT India||Pearson VUE|

 The test score can be very crucial while seeking admission to top Law schools.
-Since it is hard for evaluators to process your admission on the basis of GPA or percentile due to the varying scoring systems in different countries, they largely rely on your LSAT score.
-The score is measured on a scale of 120-180 where 120 is the lowest possible score and 180, the highest.
+Since it is hard for evaluators to process your admission based on GPA or percentile due to the varying scoring systems in different countries, they largely rely on your LSAT score.
+The score is measured on a scale of 120-180 where 120 is the lowest possible score and 180, is the highest.
 152 is considered the average score but the admission solely depends on the minimum score set by the respective Law school you are applying to.
 After the test, the score is sent to your email and not disclosed to anyone but your Law school.

 Subject-Wise Preparation Tips for LSAT Exam 2022

 Candidates can go through the following tips for each section of the exam:

 - Read books, novels, and blogs to increase the speed